HACP/DataScienceReviewLibrary/wiki/CLV_BG_NBD_model.md

 Out of the 14 available optimizers, 9 did not need a Jacobian (not provided).
 Out of the 9, one (BFGS) gave a False successful flag with values within range and two (TNC, SLSQP) gave a True successful Flag but the numbers are completely off from the range.

+can we use the different optimization methods as way to find the mean and std of the parameters?

 ## Data and Preprocessing
 In this project we will use the same dataset described in [Faber2005] the CDNOW small data set.
 The data contains information about sales at the customer level (anonimized), the date of the transaction, and the quantity/total price of the purchase.
 The data was collected from January 1997 through June 1998 and we will focus on the first 39 weeks.
 We have a total of 6919 corresponding to 2357 unique customers.